VJAI/Waiter/README.md

 <script src="waiter.js" data-manual="true"></script>
 ```

 You can change the base64 logo image and customize the background color of the waiter and progress bar by modifying the below variables in *waiter.scss* file.
+You can convert SCSS to CSS online from [here](http://beautifytools.com/scss-compiler.php).

 `$logo` - base64 string of the logo image.
 You can create base64 string of your JPG, PNG logo image online using this [tool](https://www.base64-image.de/).
 `$bgColor` - Waiter background color